Home

 Importing dogs is extremely expensive, time consuming and heart wrenching.

-Michael and I wanted to give something to this breed; we all do, and so we chose to import.
+Troy and I wanted to give something to this breed; we all do, and so we chose to import.

 Indigo leaving Estonia Indigo